Trade Gold Trading

 Major Resistance/Support levels

-In Major Resistance/Support levels price will stay at this level for some time, either the price will consolidate at this point or form a rectangle cfd chart pattern when price gets to this point.
-This level will be tested several times before it is either broken or it holds and price does not get to go past this support/resistance level.
+In Major Resistance/Support levels cfds price will stay at this level for some time, either the cfds price will consolidate at this point or form a rectangle cfd chart pattern when cfds price gets to this point.
+This level will be tested several times before it is either broken or it holds and cfds price does not get to move past this resistance/support level.

 The above examples are good examples of major Resistance and Support Levels.